COM 113 – Relational Communication (3 credit hours)

 Topics in computer science that are not covered in regular courses or that give special practice in skills used in other courses.
 Not to be counted toward the bachelor of science in computer science.
 May be repeated for up to 6 hours if the topic […]

 Topics in computer science that are not studied in regular courses or which further examine topics covered in regular courses.
 May be repeated if topic changes.
-P – any 200-level CSC course and POI.
-How do we ensure that computing technologies align with human values? […]
+P – any 200-level CSC course and prerequisite override required.
+How do we ensure that computing technologies align with […]

 Educational issues and trends with a focus on K-12 schools and teachers.
 Focus will vary by instructor.
+Course can be repeated if topic differs.
 (D) First Session Course:

 First course in the College to Career series.
 Focuses on student self-assessment including personal attributes such as values, interests, personality/temperament, strengths, and beliefs.
 Begins the process of connecting student attributes with the exploration of options in the world of work.
 Open to all students, but […]